Republicans Outline Biggest Tax-Code Overhaul In A Generation

 As they tried to do with health care, Republicans are preparing to use a procedural move to avoid the threat of a Democratic filibuster in the Senate.

 But Trump has also tried to win Democratic support for the tax plan.
-Democratic Sen. Joe Donnelly, who is up for re-election next year, is joining the president at the kickoff event in his home state of Indiana.
+Democratic Sen. Joe Donnelly, who is up for re-election next year, is set to join the president at the kickoff event in his home state of Indiana.

 Trump has held similar, campaign-style rallies for the tax plan in Missouri and North Dakota — both states he carried last year with Democratic senators who will be on the ballot in 2018.